Skim by Section

 Onions grow best in fertilized, well-drained, somewhat acidic soil.
 You can use organic (manure, compost, etc.) or store-bought fertilizer to ensure your soil has the nutrients it needs to nourish your onion to its fullest potential.
 Read more about how to test your soil for acidity.

-Note: You do not want your onion plant to flower.
-If it does, then you'll want to harvest that plant.
-The onion bulb will not continue to grow if the plant flowers.
-Sometimes due to changes in temperature, the onion plant will flower prematurely.
+You can still use the onion bulb, it may just be small.
+Sometimes due to changes in temperature, an onion plant will flower prematurely.
 This can happen just as a fluke too so it's best to plant multiple onion sprouts for better odds of scoring a full-grown onion!

-Harvest your onions.
+Step 6: Harvest your onions.

 How Long to Let Onions Grow Before Harvesting